Karol-Regula/Karol_Regula_William_Ostlund_Final_Project_2016_Spring/README.md

 (Karol) Worked on the random station spawning in spawnStations(), now the function checks if a another station is in the vicinity (radius) of the station it is trying to spawn and retires 100 times until it can find a spot.
 Stations can no longer spawn on top of each other.

 (Karol) Created 3 stations that are always present upon game start.
 Changed the passenger boarding behavior, now passengers board and deboard one by one.
 (Not done in the cleanest way possible, I'll just make it use modulo if needed).
 Did some more work on function that offsets rails that are on top of one another.

+(Will) Changed station sketched to PShapes (they look the same but are easier to use since many shapes that we may use in the future may require intricate designs that only PShapes can bring and all Stations should be the same).

+(Will) Added highlighted versions of stations and the conditions in which these would be implemented (highlighted versions of stations are just bigger PShapes with a different color)

 May 29, 2016